OneCommunityGlobal/HGNRest/requirements/rolePresetsController/createNewPresets.md

 2. ✅ Returns 400 if missing presetName
 3. ✅ Returns 400 if missing roleName
 4. ✅ Returns 400 if missing premissions
-5. ✅ Returns 400 when saving new presets
+5. ✅ Returns error 400 when saving new presets

 > ## Edge case